raganwald/raganwald.github.com/index.md

 nated its competition in the Java thread analysis space, and JProbe had become
 KL's major source of revenue.”*
-—<small>Christian Jaekl, Software Engineer and Concurrency Domain Expert</small>
+—<span style="font-size:0.8em">Christian Jaekl, Software Engineer and Concurrency Domain Expert</span>

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 My work is informed by my experience consulting, in technology marketing, and in enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.